BEA Releases First Quarter GDP Second Estimate (May 2019)

-Real GDPincreased 2.9 percent in 2018 (from the 2017 annual level to the 2018 annual level), compared with an increase of 2.2 percent in 2017 (table 1).
-The increase in real GDP in 2018 primarily reflected positive contributions from PCE, nonresidential fixed investment, exports, federal government spending, private inventory investment, and state and local government spending that were slightly offset by a small negative contribution from residential fixed investment.
-Imports, which are a subtraction in the calculation of GDP, increased.
+The increase in real GDP in the first quarter reflected positive contributions from PCE, private inventory investment, exports, state and local government spending, and nonresidential fixed investment that were partly offset by a negative contribution from residential fixed investment.
+Imports, which are a subtraction in the calculation of GDP, decreased.